lasswoj/sandbox/README.md

 - I could separate recalculate into multiple chunks (this function is quite big)
 - I could run profiler to search for any additional bottlenecks
 - I could add more exception handling in case of issues, but that would require more back and forth conversation.
-- I could add precommit hook with linters and test running
+- I could add precommit hook with linters and test runners
+- I could add E2E tests

 # Complexity:
 ### Space